pavelVPo/IBMC_LSFBD-B-CP_virtualScreening_for-complexActivity/README.md

 *The following was used to conduct this study:*

-ChEMBL data, R & RStudio, PASS, Tidyverse, Apache Arrow for R, RMariaDB, DBI, UMAP, Praznik, Mirt,
+ChEMBL data, R & RStudio, PASS, Tidyverse, Apache Arrow for R, RMariaDB, DBI, UMAP, Praznik, Mirt.